-Introduction to Contemporary Mathematics Logic, mathematical systems, geometry, probability and statistics, numeration and number theory.
-College Algebra 3 Equations, inequalities, polynomial functions, rational functions, graphs, logarithmic functions, exponential functions, determinants, series, sequences, and probability.
-Prerequisite: GNED 1133 or 1.5 years of high school algebra (with a grade of C or better in the most recent course) or a satisfactory score on the mathematics placement exam.
-College Trigonometry 3 Trigonometric functions and their graphs, fundamental identities, logarithms, and applications.
-Prerequisite: MATH 1163 (with a grade of C or better) or concurrent enrollment in MATH 1163.
-Elementary Mathematics I 3, Fall Selected topics from the theory of elementary mathematics, including the origin of numerals and systems of numeration; sets and relations, and the structure and properties of the systems of whole numbers, the integers, the rational numbers, and the real numbers.
+MATH 1033 Introduction to Contemporary Mathematics 3 Logic, mathematical systems, geometry, probability and statistics, numeration and number theory.
+3 MATH 1163 College Algebra 3 Equations, inequalities, polynomial functions, rational functions, graphs, logarithmic functions, exponential functions, determinants, series, sequences, and probability.
+Prerequisite: GNED 1133 or 1.5 years of high school algebra (with a grade of "C" or better in the most recent course) or a satisfactory score on the mathematics placement exam.
+MATH 1173 College Trigonometry 3 Trigonometric functions and their graphs, fundamental identities, logarithms, and applications.
+9 Prerequisite: MATH 1163 (with a grade of "C" or better) or concurrent enrollment in MATH 1163.
+9 MATH 1203 Elementary Mathematics I3, FallSelected topics from the theory of elementary mathematics, including the origin of numerals and systems of numeration; sets and relations, and the structure and properties of the systems of whole numbers, the integers, the rational numbers, and the real numbers.
 Prerequisite: MATH 1033 or division Chairperson approval.
 Credit will not apply toward a mathematics or a secondary mathematics education degree.
-Elementary Mathematics II 3, Spring Continuation of MATH 1203, including study of metric system and special emphasis on informal geometry.
+MATH 1213 Elementary Mathematics II 3, Spring Continuation of MATH 1203, including study of metric system and special emphasis on informal geometry.
 Prerequisite: MATH 1203 or permission of division Chairperson.
 Credit will not apply toward a mathematics or a secondary mathematics education degree.
-Elementary Mathematics III 3, Fall Continuation of MATH 1213, including a study of basic geometric construction, translations, reflections and rotations, basic statistics, introduction to basic probability and calculator usage.
-Prerequisite: MATH 1213 or permission of division Chairperson.
-Credit will not apply toward a mathematics or a secondary mathematics education degree.
-Calculus for Business and Social Sciences 3 Differentiation and integral calculus especially designed for business and social science majors, emphasizing functions of one variable, including exponential and logarithmic functions, limits and continuity; differentiation, graphing and optimization; and integration; A grade of C or better is required for Business majors.
-Prerequisite: MATH 1163 or two years of high school algebra (with a grade of C or better in the most recent course).

-Introduction to descriptive statistics and statistical inference.
+MATH 1223 Elementary Mathematics III3, FallContinuation of MATH 1213, including a study of basic geometric construction, translations, reflections and rotations, basic statistics, introduction to basic probability and calculator usage.3Prerequisite: MATH 1213 or permission of division Chairperson.
+Credit will not apply toward a mathematics or a secondary mathematics education degree.3 MATH 1903 Calculus for Business and Social Sciences3Differentiation and integral calculus especially designed for business and social science majors, emphasizing functions of one variable, including exponential and logarithmic functions, limits and continuity; differentiation, graphing and optimization; and integration; A grade of "C" or better is required for Business majors.
+Prerequisite: MATH 1163 or two years of high school algebra (with a MATH 1999 Topics in Mathematics1 to 4, On DemandA lower level course in a selected area of Mathematics.
+Not for independent study.
+MATH 2003 Basic Statistics3Introduction to descriptive statistics and statistical inference.
 Study of the processes of collection, organization, presentation and interpretation of numerical data.
 Population sampling and prediction.
 Probability theory.
-Prerequisite: MATH 1163 or equivalent with a grade of C or better.
+Prerequisite: MATH 1163 or equivalent with a grade of "C" or better.
 MATH 2013 Analytic Geometry and Calculus I 3 Functions and their graphs, limits, continuity, derivatives, differentials, trigonometric functions, applications of the derivative, Mean Value Theorem.
-Prerequisite: MATH 1163 and 1173 (with a grade of C or better in both courses), the equivalent of the preceding prerequisite, or a satisfactory score on the mathematics placement examination.
+Prerequisite: MATH 1163 and 1173 (with a grade of "C" or better in both courses), or the equivalent of the preceding prerequisite, or a satisfactory score on the mathematics placement examination.
 MATH 2023 Analytic Geometry and Calculus II 3 Integrals, Fundamental Theorem of Calculus, applications of the integral, elementary transcendental functions, techniques of integration.
-Prerequisite: MATH 2013 (with a grade of C or better) or its equivalent.
-MATH 2033 Analytic Geometry and Calculus III 3.
-Fall Sequences, series, convergence of series, power series, Taylor's formula, conic sections, polar coordinates, space geometry and curves, vector analysis of curves.
-Prerequisite: MATH 2023 (with a grade of C or better) or its equivalent.
-MATH 2043 Analytic Geometry and Calculus IV 3, Spring Differential calculus of several variables, applications of partial derivatives, multiple integrals, Green's Theorem, Divergence Theorem, Stokes's Theorem, introduction to differential equations.
-Prerequisite: MATH 2033 (with a grade of C or better) or its equivalent.
-MATH 2999 Independent Study in Mathematics 1 to 4 Independent study for students who have completed a minimum of 24 hours with an overall B average.
-Prerequisites: approval of the dean and the completion of a 2999 Independent Study form.
-MATH 3013 Introduction to Probability and Statistics 3, Fall, Odd Permutations, combinations, probabilities in finite sample spaces, independence, conditional probability, joint and continuous distributions, averages and variance (theoretical and sample), random sampling, estimation and hypothesis testing, covariance and correlation, least squares, curve fitting, and regression.
-Prerequisite: MATH 2023 (with a grade of C or better) or its equivalent.
-MATH 3053 Geometry in the Secondary Schools 3, January Term, Even Overview of secondary geometry curricula with views toward future trends.
-Non-formal and axiomatic
+Prerequisite: MATH 2013 (with a grade of "C" or better) or its equivalent.
+MATH 2033 Analytic Geometry and Calculus III3, FallSequences, series, convergence of series, power series, Taylor's formula, conic sections, polar coordinates, space geometry and curves, vector analysis of curves.
+Prerequisite: MATH 2023 (with a grade of "C" or better) or its equivalent.3, Fall MATH 2043 Analytic Geometry and Calculus IV 3, Spring Differential calculus of several variables, applications of partial derivatives, multiple integrals, Green's Theorem, Divergence Theorem, Stokes's Theorem, introduction to differential equations.
+Prerequisite: MATH 2033 (with a grade of "C" or better) or its equivalent.